dnywh/bounce/README.md

 	bounce.standard
 ```

-To use a Bounce curve within an `animation` object, reference it as the `curve` like so:
+To use a bounce curve within an `animation` object, reference it as the `curve` like so:
 ```
 curve: bounce.bounceCurve
 ```

-Or within states:
+You can also use a bounce curve within states:
 ```
 layer.states.animationOptions =
 		bounce.bounceCurve
 ```

 ## Who is this for?
 Anyone using Framer to prototype interactions, needing some nice preset animations to get going with.
-The bounce animations should be eventually built-upon or tweaked to fit your exact needs.
+Every project is different, so the bounce animations should be eventually built-upon or tweaked to fit your exact needs.
+More about this below.
 I'd also really recommend understanding the basics of animation, as well as how animation works in Framer.
 Some sources to get you started:

 - [The illusion of life](https://vimeo.com/93206523): a great primer into animation in general, based-upon Disney's 12 principles
 - [Framer - Animation](http://framerjs.com/learn/basics/animation/): basic introduction to animation & timing in Framer

 ## Customising
 You're welcome (and encouraged) to customise/tweak/bastardise/build-upon any of the animation settings within bounce.
+Feel free to share.

 ## Help
 Get in touch on twitter [@aloookat](twitter.com/aloookat) with any questions specifically about bounce.
 Questions about Framer are probably best for the Framer community [on Facebook](https://www.facebook.com/groups/framerjs/).